 “These savvy garden-makers are on the prowl for the unique and unusual to design a landscape that’s bespoke, not cookie-cutter.”

 First comes a garden, then comes a garden that no one else has!
-Gardeners, taking a cue from plant explorers like Dan Hinkley, are foraging nurseries, plant sales, even yard sales, for the rare and unique–and the #humblebrag rights that come with it.
-From heritage fruit trees and “who-knew” annuals, to (always sold out) Itoh peonies, such as this Morning Lilacvariety, and complex topiary, these savvy garden-makers are on the prowl for the goods to make a landscape that’s bespoke, not cookie-cutter.
+Gardeners, taking a cue from plant explorers like Dan Hinkley, are foraging nurseries, plant sales, and even yard sales.
+This is in search of the rare and unique-and the #humblebrag rights that come with it.
+From heritage fruit trees and “who-knew” annuals, to (always sold out) Itoh peonies.
+(Such as this Morning Lilac variety, and complex topiary.)
+These savvy garden-makers are on the prowl for the goods to make a landscape that’s bespoke, not cookie-cutter.
 Look for growers to respond with rare and limited edition plants.

 We See a Pattern

 “Plants whose foliage has been patterned with dots, dashes, stripes and slashes have been spotted everywhere.”